 St Anton shares the amazing Arlberg ski area with several other resorts, most famous of which are neighbouring Lech and Zurs.
-The Arlberg was fully interconnected just a few seasons ago thanks to a huge investment in state-of-the-art lifts, creating the biggest ski area in Austria.
-Most skiers already believed St Anton had the best skiing in Austria (and some would say the whole world) with its challenging on and off piste terrain.
+The Arlberg has fully interconnected just a few seasons ago thanks to a huge investment in state-of-the-art lifts, creating the biggest ski area in Austria.
+Most skiers already believed St Anton had the best skiing in Austria (and some would say the whole world) with its challenging on and off-piste terrain.

 It’s perfectly possible to learn here with some excellent ski schools and nursery slopes.
 These are located around the Nasserein base area on the far right side of the village and at Gampen just at the top of the main Galzig gondola.

-As with beginners St Anton is perhaps not a first choice for families and yet there is much better provision of childcare here than at many smaller resorts.
-You have the choice of various British-run nanny agencies of which there are more than half a dozen and an in resort creche run by the ski school right by the Galzig gondola which provides childcare for children aged two-and-a-half or older.
+As with beginners, St Anton is perhaps not the first choice for families and yet there is much better provision of childcare here than at many smaller resorts.
+You have the choice of various British-run nanny agencies of which there are more than half a dozen and an in-resort creche run by the ski school right by the Galzig gondola which provides childcare for children aged two-and-a-half or older.